dotlang/language/doc/RFE.md

 `drawShape = drawCircle | drawSquare | drawTriangle`
 What is type of drawShape?
 Is it `(x: Shape -> nothing)`?

+N - Remove example 9 in Lambda section.
+This says two functions with the same name which is not allowed.

 ? - If we want to remove generics, what about polymorphism? e.g. draw shapes.
 Can we also drop "treat sequence of functions as a function"? and "enable dynamic compile-time sequence and union types"?
 Or make them simpler, more minimal, more consistent?